Writing Fiction: Next Steps

 - A one-paragraph introduction to yourself

-Email your application with the subject heading ‘CWO Fiction Next Steps Application [Your Name]’ to firstname.lastname@example.org by Friday 23 April 2021.
+Email your application with the subject heading ‘CWO Fiction Next Steps Application [Your Name]’ to firstname.lastname@example.org by 9am BST on Thursday 16 September.
+Places are allocated on a first-come-first-served basis.

 Committing to a 24-week course is a big decision for any writer.
 If you have any questions at all please do get in touch at email@example.com.